prettydiff/biddle/documentation/documentation.md

 Some biddle commands require OS specific actions.
 For instance the commands to recursively delete a directory tree, copy a directory tree, or zip a file differ by operating system.
 Many of these simple operations are required for the primary publication and installation tasks and are provided directly as a convenience.

 These commands are found in the **cmds** object in biddle.js near the top of the file.

+## Publication and the published.json File
+The published.json file stores data on applications published by biddle with the following schema:

+    {
+        "applicationName": {
+            "directory": "path/to/application",
+            "latest"   : "latestVersion",
+            "versions" : [
+                "version", "olderVersion"
+            ]
+        }
+    }

+### Naming Conflicts
+If an application is published with the same name an version as a previously published application biddle with throw an error.
+If an application is published with the same name as an existing application it will be installed to the same location as the existing application.
+If a new location is desired first unpublish the application and then publish it to the desired location.

+Since applications are stored by name an application of a given name may only exist once in biddle.
+Should a name conflict arise a possible solution is to run multiple instances of biddle for different types of applications.
+With biddle there isn't any central repository so another solution is to simply rename an application to something unique prior to publication.

+### Directory
+The default publication point is the *publications* directory in biddle.
+An application may be published to any location permitted by the operating system.
+This location is stored as the *directory* property in the published.json file.

+### Versions
+Versions in biddle are completely free form.
+[SemVer](http://semver.org/) is strongly encourage, but any string is accepted.

+### Latest Version
+In addition to publishing a specified version of an application biddle will also create a *latest* version in the following criteria is met:

+ * The current version is the first publication
+ * larger than the immediately preceding version where larger means sorts higher after a JavaScript string sort.

+## Installation and the installed.json File
+The published.json file stores data on applications published by biddle with the following schema:

+    {
+        "applicationName": {
+            "location" : "path/to/application",
+            "published": "address/of/publication",
+            "version"  : "currentVersion"
+        }
+    }

+### Naming Conflicts
+Naming conflicts may occur in exactly the same way as described for publications for the same reasons.